Why would we want to do this?

 - Place a test call and hear the chime!

-1) We want to be in a quiet environment.
-This will ensure the microphone only pics up the ring tone and not a coworkers voice, or anything that might be playing the background.
+- We want to be in a quiet environment.
+This will ensure the microphone only pics up the ring tone and not a coworker's voice, or anything that might be playing in the background.

-3) When programming the ring tone, put the lifter into recording mode once the phone has begun ringing.
+- When programming the ring tone, put the lifter into recording mode once the phone has begun ringing.
 Why?
-That way you’re most likely to get pure ring tone, no talking or whistling.
+That way you’re most likely to get a pure ring tone, no talking or whistling.

-4) Make sure that sticker is gone!
+- Make sure that the sticker is gone!
 On the bottom of the lifter, there’s a microphone embedded that’s covered with a white round sticker.